Vicky-ding1218/fairness-analysis/README.md

 This repository contains a Python script for training a Gradient Boosting Regressor model and analyzing feature importance using SHAP (SHapley Additive exPlanations).
 The script follows a structured pipeline including data preprocessing, model training, and visualization of feature importance.

+## Dataset Information

+This code is part of the research for the paper “What Influences the Perception of Fairness in Urban and Rural China?
+An Analysis Using Machine Learning.”
+The dataset used in this study is the Chinese Social Survey (CSS), a large-scale longitudinal sampling survey initiated by the Institute of Sociology at the Chinese Academy of Social Sciences in 2005.
+The purpose of the CSS is to collect data on labor and employment, family and social life, social attitudes, and other aspects of the Chinese public, providing a comprehensive resource for studying social changes in transitional China.
+The dataset serves as a valuable foundation for social science research and government decision-making.

+For more details, visit the official CSS website: http://css.cssn.cn/css_sy/.

 ## Features
 - Loads and preprocesses a dataset from a CSV file.
 - Handles missing values and infinite values.